Complaints and conciliation: a guide for consumers

 - the dispute does not centre on a matter of personal opinion, for example, as with some quality issues.

 If more appropriate, Consumer Protection may refer your complaint to another agency, such as the Medical Board for a complaint about a doctor.
-Phone the Consumer Protection Advice Line on 1300 304 054 for details of other agencies, boards, or industry resolution bodies to whom you can, or should, make your complaint, or if you are not sure whether your dispute is covered by any of the above points.
+Phone the Consumer Protection contact centre on 1300 304 054 for details of other agencies, boards, or industry resolution bodies to whom you can, or should, make your complaint, or if you are not sure whether your dispute is covered by any of the above points.

 What Consumer Protection can do to conciliate a dispute